timofei-durakov/cloud-runner/README.md

      * address - ip address
      * disk_size - amount of  memory for hdd in GB.
 Example: 20G
      * memory - amount of RAM Example: 3500
+     * cpu - amount of vcpus Example: 2

 Example: